The Kiss

 "The Kiss" is the third song of Lori Laitman's song cycle Mystery, which sets the poetry of Sara Teasdale.
 This particular poem is from Teasdale's volume Helen of Troy and Other Poems of 1911.

-The composer's note and the audio clip are made possible through a collaboration between the Hampsong Foundation and SongFest.
+The audio selection is made possible through a collaboration between the Hampsong Foundation and SongFest.
 In this audio clip, the performers are Rebecca Brinkley, soprano, and Han-Wen Yu, piano, and the performance took place at Pepperdine University at SongFest 2010.

 Date: 1998Composer: Lori LaitmanText: Sara TeasdaleSong Collection: Mystery